Pirates' Jose Osuna: Makes rare start Monday

 Osuna will start in left field and bat sixth Monday against the Brewers.

 He'll be starting for just the second time in Pittsburgh's last seven games.
-Osuna, who has never faced Monday starter Brent Suter, is slashing .255/.293/.455 in 58 plate appearances against left-handed pitching.
+Osuna is slashing .255/.293/.455 in 58 plate appearances against left-handed pitching.
 Along with Max Moroff, Osuna is a candidate for demotion when the Pirates activate Starling Marte (suspension) Tuesday.

 More News